PhilipBrydeProgrammer/Csharp-Coding-Practice-/README.md

 # CSHARP-Coding-Practice-
-Studying @Daniaerhversakadami Silkeborg as a datamatiker (Programmer) Im Practicing C# by doing excercies from lectures at my school and online courses, in my own program this makes learning a language for me much more effective by not being stuck in tutorial hell/ai helper cycle
+Studying @Dania erhversakadami Silkeborg as a datamatiker (Programmer) Im Practicing C# by doing excercies from lectures at my school and online courses, in my own program this makes learning a language for me much more effective by not being stuck in tutorial hell/ai helper cycle